zapateros/Synacor-Challenge/README.md

 |6062|9|reg1 <- (reg1 + 32767) %% mdl <br /> Go to 6066|
 |6066|17|Add 6067 to stack <br /> Go to 6028|

+You can read this table as follows: the virtual machine starts at *i* is 6028 and *reg1* is not zero.
+Therefore *i* jumps to 6036. *reg2* also is not zero and so *i* jumps to 6049.
+Now *reg1* is added to the stack (4) and *i* jumps to 6051.
+The mechanism loops through these values of *i* until *i* is 6035 and the last value of the stack is something else than 6067, 6047 or 6056.
+We'll see later that this value turns out to be 5491.
+At this point it is important to note that register 3 to 7 are not affected by the mechanism.
+When you write a script that runs this mechanism (faster), you'll see that there is an interaction between *reg1*, *reg2*, *reg8* and the *stack*.
+It was not until after I completed the challenge when I read that it is an adaptation of the Ackermann function, but in all honesty, I don't think knowing this would have helped me during the challenge.

+I ran the script and saved the length of the stack and I saw a wave pattern.
+When I looked closer to the stack I saw it was filled with threes, twos and zeros.
+Therefore my instinct was to count occurrences of these particular numbers and saw a pattern.
+At this point I